 What is significant?
 The former Wills House, Dickens Street, Woodend, was built in 1923-24 for Alban Henry Wills.
 The house was designed by architect Walter Burley Griffin using his patented Knitlock concrete blocks.
-It now stands in a ruinous state.

 Griffin was employed by Alban Wills to remodel the interior of his new Collins Street shop in 1919 and then to design a house for his family in Mentone.
 The latter was based on a modular plan, but not constructed using Griffin's Knitlock system.
 Griffin was subsequently engaged to design a house for Wills at Woodend, where he utilised the Knitlock construction system.